Cleridwen/Planetside-2-hitmarker-sounds/README.md

 ## Download

-- Download the [latest release](https://github.com/Cleridwen/Planetside-2-hitmarker-sounds/releases/latest), and extract the zip file to the folder of your choice.
+- Download the [latest release](https://github.com/Cleridwen/Planetside-2-hitmarker-sounds/releases/latest), and extract the .zip file to the folder of your choice.

 If you want to test early versions of the script, you can also directly download the files up there.